 Limited Production Scale

-Peptides are often produced in smaller quantities compared to other pharmaceuticals, as they are typically used for targeted therapies or research purposes.
+Peptides are often produced in smaller quantities compared, as they are typically used for targeted research purposes.
 Limited production scale can drive up the cost per unit due to economies of scale.

 Market Demand and Competition